eguyonnet/BC19-FinalProject/design_pattern_decisions.md

-## Design choices
+## Global design decisions
 For managing **Professional Offices**, I have created two smart contracts in order to ease future developements :
 * *ProfessionalOfficesStorage.sol*, the storage contract (the data)
 * *ProfessionalOfficesImplV1.sol*, the business logic contract (modifiers, functions and events) which inherits from the storage contract

 For managing **product units**, I was at first about to consider each unit as a non-fungible token by extending ERC721 to include additional data.
-But finally, I decided to go for a factory, *UnitFactory.sol* responsible for creating a contrat per unit.
+But finally, I decided to go for a factory, *UnitFactory.sol* responsible for creating a *Unit.sol* contrat per unit.
+Still the factory references all the units created.
 In my opinion, the second solution leads to more upgradability, lighter contracts and conveniently attaches an address to a unit (represented by a QR code sticked on the unit).

 ### Inheritance pattern
 Inheritance is extensively used.